prezi/spaghetti/README.md

 Greeter createGreeter()
 ```

-Based on this abstract definition, Spaghetti ensures type safety on both the implementor and the caller side of an API:
+Based on this abstract definition, Spaghetti ensures type safety on both the provider and the user side of an API:

 * **checking if a module implements its API properly** is done via generated interfaces that the module must implement.
 This way the compiler can check if you've made a mistake or have forgotten something.
 From the above example, the generated code for the `Greeter` Spaghetti interface in a TypeScript module looks like this: